-From here on starts 13 year old Rahima’s struggle.
+From here on starts 13-year-old Rahima’s struggle.
 Her life drawing parallels to Shekiba’s life, the story she seeks inspiration from and which becomes her strength.

 A simply written book that shows us that a society is oppressive because women make other women miserable and it is only women who can make things better for their kind.

 Read it to gain inspiration from women who do not let society or their ‘naseeb’(destiny) dictate to them.
 Read it for the strength of will, even though the body is weak.
-For that tiny glimmer of hope and heaps of courage that keep these women going despite all the atrocities committed on them.
+For that tiny glimmer of hope and heaps of courage that keeps these women going despite all the atrocities committed on them.